mlaursen/eslint-config/README.md

 // @ts-check
 import { config, configs, gitignore } from "@mlaursen/eslint-config";

-// choose the config you want to use export default config(gitignore(import.meta.url), ...configs.frontend);
+// choose the config you want to use:
+// somewhat strict type checking export default config(gitignore(import.meta.url), ...configs.frontend);

+// strict type checking
 export default config(gitignore(import.meta.url), ...configs.frontendTypeChecking(import.meta.dirname));
 ```

-The `config` export is the `typescript-eslint.config()` function to provide
+The `config` export is the `typescript-eslint.config()` function to provide type
-type definitions.
+definitions and `gitignore` automatically ignores files from linting based on
+your `.gitignore` rules.

 ## Configs

-I normally just use the `frontend` or `frontendTypeChecking` configs, but the others can be used individually if needed.
+I normally just use the `frontend` or `frontendTypeChecking` configs, but the
+others can be used individually if needed.

 <!--toc:start-->